stepanenko/stepanenko/readme.md

 > _Code is like humor.
 When you have to explain it, it’s bad._

-> _As a Lead JavaScript Engineer, I try to get my team to write as little JavaScript as possible._
+> _Strive to write as little JavaScript as possible._

 > _Software performance is not about how many features you complete or how much code you type.
 It’s about how much value you create._

-> _One of my most productive days was throwing away 1000 lines of code._

-> _A good API is not just easy to use but also hard to misuse._

 > _First do it, then do it right, then do it better/faster._